watmough/open-vds-sandbox/README.md

 `$ cmake -P CMake/Fetch3rdParty.cmake`
 Then start like other cmake projects in Visual Studio

+#### MacOS
+When building on MacOS we use homebrew for some of the dependencies. brew install openssl libuv boost ossp-uuid

+Then it should be work out of the box with the IDE of your choice.

 #### Emscripten
 OpenVDS can be compiled with Emscripten to a javascript module.
 The module exports the DeserializeVolumeData() function.